dfinnis/Darkly/SPOOF_CURL/README.md

 * Let's use this browser : "ft_bornToSec".
 It will help you a lot

 *find_flag.sh* sends an HTTP request with NSA's home page as *Referer* and *ft_bornToSec* as *User-Agent*.
+You will need to update the IP address before running.

 ```./find_flag.sh```